beroukhim-lab/RtangentXY/README.md

 # TangentXY R Package

-An easy-to-use package containing functions that run TangentXY and PseudotangentXY, sex-informed extensions of the existing Tangent and Pseudotangent inference pipelines.
+An easy-to-use package containing functions that run TangentXY and PseudotangentXY, sex-informed extensions of the existing Tangent and PseudoTangent inference pipelines.

 ## Table of Contents